p6r6g/Video-Games-Sales-Analysis/README.md

 The EDA is done in Jupter Notebook using Python and its libraries (NumPy, Pandas, Seaborn, MatPlotLib, Plotly).

-The insights have been presented in the PPT.
+The insights have been presented in the PDF.